osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 This section provides a brief introduction to the steps necessary to begin the development of an OMF application to send data to a PI Server.
 Using the OMF 1.0 specification and the steps in this section, you can create a minimal data ingress OMF application.
-More advanced applications can be found in the OMF samples.
+More advanced example applications can be found in the OMF samples.

-To speed the development process, it is recommended that all of the following products be installed on your computer and the compters in the same Windows Domain.
-Also ensure you have sufficient access rights.
+To speed the development process, it is recommended that all of the following products be installed on your computer and on the computers in the same Windows Domain.
+Also, ensure you have sufficient access rights.

 Note that this topic demonstrates the basic OMF application development process, and not the administrative aspects of configuring and securing the entire solution you build using OSIsoft PI System.